jraf7/about.me/README.md

-# about.me
+# Jonathan Johnson: about.me
-Discover more about Jonathan &amp; his career adventure!
+Discover more about Jonathan and his web development adventure!